Who's who at Graylingwell?

 LINDEN/DOWNLAND GRAYLINGWELL LLP

-A company especially established to redevelop Graylingwell including Linden Homes (house-builder), HCA (see above) and Affinity Sutton (housing association).
+This is a company especially established to redevelop Graylingwell including Linden Homes (house-builder), HCA (see above) and Clarion Housing (housing association – formerly Affinity Sutton).

 Linden Homes is a developer and house builder with several subsidiary companies.
 The company is a division of Galliford Try plc which is itself a FTSE 250 house building and construction company.
 Graylingwell is being developed by Linden Homes Guildford.